32nd Dáil: Firsts

 For the first time, two siblings were elected to Dáil Éireann from the same constituency: Michael and Danny Healy-Rae for Kerry.

-Having become the first openly lesbian member of the Oireachtas and the first member in a recognised same-sex relationship with her Seanad nomination in 2011, Katherine Zappone also became the first openly lesbian Teachta Dála (TD) after being elected to the Dáil in 2016, and later the first openly lesbian member of government.
+Having become the first openly lesbian member of the Oireachtas and the first member in a recognised same-sex relationship with her Seanad nomination in 2011, Katherine Zappone also became the first openly lesbian TD after being elected to the Dáil in 2016, and later the first openly lesbian member of government.

 Independents 4 Change, the Social Democrats and Aontú had their first TDs.

 On 14 June 2017 Leo Varadkar became the first openly gay Taoiseach.

 Malcolm Byrne became the first openly gay man to win a by-election, and the first openly gay Fianna Fáil TD.